 “We’re a two-mom family, so on Father’s Day we make cards and cakes for Abby and Eleanor’s granddads.
 As male role models go, they’re amazing and give the girls so much of their time.”
 Debra and Claudia, moms to twins Abby and Eleanor, 3

-We've also put together a crowdsourced gift guide for moms if you're looking to treat a special mom in your life.
+If you found our father's day gift ideas from baby & kids helpful, then why not check out our crowdsourced gift guide for moms if you're looking to treat a special mom in your life.
 And you can find more ideas and inspiration in our Parenting Community hub, which is full of helpful hints and tips for all stages of the parenting journey.